 The Goleta Butterfly Grove (Ellwood Main) is in the Sperling Preserve on the Ellwood Mesa in Goleta, CA. Free parking is available.
 GPS: 34.429018, -119.897017.
 Get directions.

 Monarchs are usually found in Goleta from mid-November through mid-February and our docents are available on weekends from 11am-2pm during these months.
-As of November 19, there were an estimated 1800 monarch butterflies at the grove which signals the end of the overwintering season.
+As of February 22, there were approximately 200 monarch butterflies at the grove which signals the end of the overwintering season.
 While it is a beautiful walk, don’t expect to see many butterflies again until late October/early November 2014.
 The grove is available for viewing every day during daylight hours and there is no admission fee.
 Plan your trip.

 The area and the monarch site are named after Ellwood Cooper, who settled with his family here in 1870.
 Cooper grew olives, walnuts, grapes, almonds, oranges, lemons and Japanese persimmons on his large ranch.
 This created a very favorable setting for the yearly visitation of monarchs to our area.
 Find more information here.

 During the cool early mornings, you can see the largest amount of butterflies.
 However they are most active on warm afternoon.
 Check our weather icon at the bottom of the page to see what today’s weather is.